I have identified a tightly defined business library of 12 great books suitable for entrepreneurs and business owners.

 As you can see, I’ve managed to have partial coverage of every topic.

-It’s weak on the management of people but it’s easy to move from one of the One Minute Manager books to another or to the broader Ken Blanchard book.
+It’s weak on the management of people but it’s easy to move from one of the One Minute Manager books to another or to a more extensive leadership and management book by Ken Blanchard.

 It looks weak on sales training as distinct from marketing.
 I’m in the Peter Drucker camp that says “the job of marketing is to make selling superfluous” and the Chet Holmes book is very strong in terms of selling and recruiting sales superstars.